Calculate how much solar energy you can produce:

 Support schemes from Enova

 Enova provides financial support to building owners who invest in energy-reducing solutions and convert from fossil to renewable energy sources.
-For homeowners, Enova increased support in 2018 if one replaces the oil heater with a heat solution one is eligible for support.
-Read more:
+The support schemes change over time.
+For updated guidelines, read more here:

 Pål Kloster, CEO